The Bankrate promise

 What is a blanket mortgage?

-A blanket mortgage, also referred to as a blanket loan, is a mortgage that covers multiple properties, with the group of assets serving as collateral for the loan.
-Real estate developers and larger investors often purchase more than one property at a time, so a blanket mortgage streamlines the financing process by allowing them to group those purchases under a single loan.
+A blanket mortgage, also referred to as a blanket loan, is a mortgage that covers multiple properties, with the group of assets collectively serving as collateral.
+Real estate developers and investors often purchase more than one property at a time, so a blanket mortgage streamlines the financing process by allowing them to group those purchases under a single loan.

 The blanket mortgage can be refinanced just like any other mortgage.
-It also allows the borrower to sell one property from the group and retain the loan for the others (usually a mortgage needs to be repaid in full when the collateralized property is sold).
+It also allows the borrower to sell one property from the group but retain the loan for the others (usually a mortgage needs to be repaid in full when the collateralized property is sold).

-Blanket mortgages have applications in both commercial and residential transactions, including those involving multifamily housing or apartment buildings.
-They are also used by companies or developers who buy and flip homes.
+Blanket mortgages have applications in both commercial and residential transactions, including those involving development and management of multifamily housing or apartment buildings.
+They are also used by individuals who buy and flip homes.

 “While they are usually used in a commercial context, there are residential landlords that utilize a blanket mortgage to finance a portfolio of rental properties,” says Greg McBride, CFA, chief financial analyst for Bankrate.